 Section Provision Suggested Amendment Section 93(1) (a) Commencement and Closing of polls at polling stations Clarify the meaning of "closing at 21h00" as being in the queue at 21h00 or being in attendance at 21h00; also, the Act must be amended to empower the ECN to extend voting hours if and when necessary.

-Section 64(2) (c) Extent this provision to cover all other elections and not only the Presidential and National Assembly elections.
-Section 116 Performance Assessment Report Delete one (1) month after assessment and retain 6 months after the election in this section.
+Section 64(2) (c) Different voting day for members of the police force, defence force and correctional services on duty of Election Day elections and not only the Presidential and Section 116 Performance Assessment Report Delete one (1) month after assessment and retain 6 months after the election in this section.
 The current wording of the section is ambiguous and capable of different interpretation.